roxk/WinUI3XamlPreview/README.md

 ```

 5. If you are developing non-packaged app, you have finished the setup.
 If you are developing packaged app, make changes to your package manifest according to the following diff:

+6. Viola!
+You have finished the setup for app project

 ```diff
    <Applications>